 Consumer demand for hand sanitizers is up 1,400% amid coronavirus

 Makers of household cleaning supplies like Lysol wipes and hand sanitizers such as Purell are ramping up production due to the rapid spread of the coronavirus.
-According to market researchers at Adobe Analytics, demand for hand sanitizers spiked 1,400% from December to January.
+Demand for hand sanitizers spiked 1,400% from December to January, reports market researchers at Adobe Analytics, and a supplier to smaller manufacturers of hand sanitizers warned its customers Monday that it's running out of product to sell them.

-The World Health Organization on Friday upgraded the global risk from the new coronavirus to "very high" as the outbreak continued to widen, with more than 83,000 cases of the COVID-19 disease confirmed in more than 50 nations.
-The global death toll topped 2,800.
+The World Health Organization on Friday upgraded the global risk from the new coronavirus to "very high" as the outbreak continued to widen.
+As of Monday there were nearly 89,000 cases of the COVID-19 disease confirmed in more than 50 countries and the global death toll had topped 3,000.

 Health officials advise that people disinfect countertops and other frequently touched surfaces to help contain the virus, as well as using alcohol-based hand sanitizers when soap and water aren't readily available.